MariaRiosNavarro/sorted-movies-app/README.md

 # [Netlify Deployment](https://luxury-cendol-5bf0c6.netlify.app/)

-The App can sort movies alphabetically, by date and rate.
-It is also possible to search for titles, directors, years and genres.
+You can sort the films alphabetically, according to their rate, or their year, either descending or ascending.
+You can also search for titles, directors, year or genre directly in the search function.
+The simultaneous genre search also works and can be combined with the other search options.

 I have also added 2 autoscroll buttons, to scroll to the top or the bottom of the page.